Table of Contents

-The human body has a fluid called the lymph, which is formed when the interstitial fluid is collected through tiny lymph capillaries located throughout the body.
+The human body has a fluid called lymph, which is formed when the interstitial fluid is collected through tiny lymph capillaries located throughout the body.
 Lymph is then transported through the lymph vessels and eventually to the lymph nodes, cleaning and filtering it.
-Within this system lies primary lymphoid organs and the secondary lymphoid organs.
+Within this system lie the primary lymphoid organs and the secondary lymphoid organs.

-Difference Between Secondary Lymphoid Organs and Primary Lymphoid Organs
+Difference Between Primary Lymphoid Organs and Secondary Lymphoid Organs

 These primary and secondary organs perform many functions which are crucial for the immune system.
 Read on to explore their functions and discover how they are different from each other.